Skip to main content

 Dataflow Logs

-To view data migration statistics, simply click on the dataflow name in the dataflow details section.
-Users can access logs by clicking the three dots in the top right corner.
-Please refer to the video below for a demonstration.
+To view logs, users can access the logs by clicking the three dots in the top right corner.

 JDBC Dataflow log details